Acer Chromebook Spin 713

 PCWorld's Perspective

-Ashley Biancuzzo at PCWorld awarded the device 4 out of 5 stars, calling the display “probably the best I’ve ever seen on a Chromebook.”
+Ashley Biancuzzo at PCWorld awarded the device 4 out of 5 stars, calling it "probably the best display I've ever seen on a Chromebook."
 Her battery life testing in the CrXPRT 2 benchmark yielded nearly 14 hours, with real-world usage closer to 10 hours.
-She described the keyboard and trackpad as “an absolute joy to use” and praised the aluminum chassis build quality.
+She described the keyboard and trackpad as "an absolute joy to use" and praised the aluminum chassis build quality.
 Her main criticisms focused on the utilitarian design aesthetic, lack of a webcam privacy shutter, and fan noise under heavier workloads.
 The glossy display finish can also create reflections in bright sunlight.

 Customer Reviews of the Acer Chromebook Spin 713